JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 ## Description of the source of data
 Data is available on Kaggle at https://www.kaggle.com/mczielinski/bitcoin-historical-data.

+##  Description of the communication protocols
+Our team has created a group chat via Slack and is meeting on days that we do not have class.

 ## Questions we would like to answer with the data: